 Walker Methodist's Delirium Transitional Care

-The Health Center at Walker Methodist offers Transitional Memory Care.
-This type of memory care is available for temporary changes in mental status that may or may not be long term for an individual.
+The Health Center at Walker Methodist offers Transitional Care.
+Minneapolis-based and conveniently located, the Health Center provides transitional memory care for temporary changes in mental status that may or may not be long term.
 This unique program helps to continually ease the burdens of dementia and allows us to help individuals live fully each and every day.
 This care specialty is designed to bring happiness and life to Residents who may feel lost, as well as give comfort to the families of our Residents.
 I'll leave you with this heartfelt quote from one of our Resident's loved ones...